Dazurashi/hundred-days-of-code/README.md

 ## Day 23
 ### Turtle Crossing Game
 A game where you try to cross the road as a turtle while avoiding traffic.
-Traffic gets faster as you progress to new level.
+Traffic gets faster as you progress to a new level.

 ## Day 24
 ### Birthday Invitation Generator
-This program will read invitations from a text file and then create invitation for each person in it.
-Point of this practise was to use paths and manipulate files.
+This program will read invitations from a text file and then create an invitation for each person in it.
+The point of this practice was to use paths and manipulate files.

 ## Day 25
 ### The states of the USA guessing game